 SEO is a continuous and arduous process that allows for creativity, trialling content and keywords that could work for your business.
-Now that mobile technology is being employed by customers to access what they need and where to find it, being relevant and high on SERPs is becoming more necessary than ever.
+Now that customers are employing mobile technology to access what they need and where to find it, being relevant and high on SERPs is becoming more necessary than ever.
 Performing a local SEO audit helps you garner how well you are performing and how you can do better.

 With 46% of Google’s searches having local intent, it is critical that you understand the value of local search and how to maximise your web and foot traffic.
 A local SEO audit gives you the tools to boost your local pack visibility and the information you need to appeal to consumers.

 What to Look for in a Local SEO Audit

 Understanding what to look for in a local SEO audit can help you make the right decisions for your business and know what to employ as a successful strategy for Local SEO.

 - Website Audit – this helps you analyse how well your website is performing.